-People who are given flexibility in their jobs have a higher job-satisfaction which will increase engagement and performance.
+People who are given flexibility in their jobs have higher job satisfaction which will increase engagement and performance.
 Therefore, allow women to have flexible working hours to be able to balance work and family.

 #5 Training, mentorship and female networks

 Women believe they have fewer opportunities for promotion which should not be the case.
 Organizations that offer mentorships and training for women to advance them to senior positions will both attract more women and retain current employees.